 Forget roaming charges

 First things first…roaming charges.
 We know, they suck.
-That’s why Go Roam is available in 71 destinations world-wide.
+That’s why Go Roam is available in over 70 destinations world-wide.
 You can holiday spam ’til your heart’s content without worrying about an eye-watering bill when you get home.
 Let’s face it, the holiday blues are bad enough.

 If you’re not heading off to a Go Roam destination, all is not lost.
-The Data Passport gives you All-you-can-eat data that you can use until midnight (UK time), for just £5/day.
+The Data Passport gives you Unlimited data that you can use until midnight (UK time), for just £5/day.
+More reasons why phones are good!

 Be sure you know how to activate International Roaming